Cover letter

 - Use a 10-12 find size.

-- Ensure your letter has power words such as negotiated,persuaded,encouraged,and authored.
+- Ensure your letter has powerful words such as negotiated, persuaded, encouraged, and authored.

-Do you need help to craft a winning cover letter?
+Do you need help crafting a winning cover letter?
 Please contact us